vmware-archive/pivot_pws_tutorial_rails/README.md

 cf apps
 ```

 You may well get 'No apps found'.
-Let's change that.
+Let's change that by trying to push our app.

 ```sh
 cf push
 ```

 Oh no!
-Looks like App name is a required field.
-You could stick this in a manifest.yml, but let's just provide it on the command line for now.
+It looks like 'App name is a required field'.
+You could stick the app name in a manifest.yml, but let's just provide it on the command line for now.

 ```sh
 cf push $YOUR_UNIQUE_APP_NAME